I thought that my adventures in India would unceremoniously end before they could even barely begin.

 “Where do you think you lost it?”
 I pointed to the last two rows of benches in the airport where I stayed.

-I began to blame myself for unnecessarily transferring from one area in the airport to the other, when I could have sat content in one happy corner and maybe caught some form of sleep too.
-Aside from killing time, I was then looking for a story that I could use for a future blog entry.
-I certainly got what I wanted and it is one that’s becoming more horrifying by the second.
+I began to blame myself for unnecessarily transferring from one area in the airport to the other when I could have sat content in one happy corner and maybe caught some form of sleep too.
+Aside from killing time, I was looking for a story I could use for a future blog entry.
+I certainly got what I wanted, and it is becoming more horrifying by the second.

-“Where are you headed?” one of the flight staffs from another airline asked.
-I approached them thinking that they could help me even if they are located at the farthest end.
+“Where are you headed?” one of the flight staff from another airline asked.
+I approached them, thinking that they could help me even if they were located at the farthest end.

 “Varanasi,” I replied.

 “You can ride a bus or train to get there.
 Or maybe IndiGo would allow you to get on board.”